corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/integration-tests.md

 Integration testing lets you combine different CorDapp elements and test them as a group against a Corda network that has been deployed locally.

-Corda 5 introduces the `corda-dev-network-lib` test library, which you can use to run integration tests on your CorDapp.
+The Corda 5 Developer Preview introduces the `corda-dev-network-lib` test library, which you can use to run integration tests on your CorDapp.
 It connects your test code with the specified test network and its nodes.
 Do not use `corda-dev-network-lib` in production code.

 This guide provides code to create a sample CorDapp.
-You'll create and deploy your sample CorDapp to a local network, then create and run a Corda 5 network integration test for the CorDapp.
+You'll create and deploy your sample CorDapp to a local network, then create and run a network integration test for the CorDapp.

 ## Before you start

-Before you can deploy your sample CorDapp and perform Corda 5 network integration tests, you must [set up a Corda 5 network locally](../getting-started/setup-network.md).
+Before you can deploy your sample CorDapp and perform network integration tests, you must [set up a local Corda 5 network](../getting-started/setup-network.md).

 ## Create your CorDapp